Extremal stringy black holes in equilibrium at first order in $\alpha'$: Introduction

+Our calculation of the $\alpha'$ corrections in mainly based on Ref.~\cite{Chimento:2018kop} in which a very general class of $\alpha'$-corrected solutions was found.
+This class includes multi-center black-hole solutions, as we are going to show.

-The rest of the paper is organized as follows: in Section~\ref{sec-heteroticzeroth} we review the five- and four-dimensional multicenter black hole solutions we will work with at leading order in $\alpha'$, starting with their common ten-dimensional origin.
+This paper is organized as follows: in Section~\ref{sec-heteroticzeroth} we review the five- and four-dimensional multi-center black hole solutions we will work with at leading order in $\alpha'$, starting with their common ten-dimensional origin.
 In Section~\ref{sec-heteroticfirst} we show the $\alpha'$-corrected solutions and analyze their thermodynamic properties.
 Finally, in Section~\ref{sec-discussion} we summarize our main results and discuss how the $\alpha'$ corrections would affect the fragmentation of these extremal black holes into smaller extremal black holes of the same kind.
 The appendices contain the low-energy effective action and corresponding equations of motion of the heterotic superstring to first order in $\alpha'$ and a collection of results which are used in the main text.